WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ACKNOWLEDGEMENT:

-DX FT8 Firmware is based on work done by Karlis Goba, YL3JG.
+DX-FT8 Firmware is inspired by work done by Karlis Goba, YL3JG.
 Here is a link to his website: https://github.com/kgoba/ft8_lib.